mspiker/Nodejs/README.md

 ```

 ## Integrating the Express Web Framework
-We will start by installing Express as a project dependency.
+- [ ] Install Express as a project dependency.
 ```powerscript
 npm i express
 ```
-Copy the following template in index.js
+Copy the code below into index.js, we will modify later.
 ```js
 /**
  * Required External Modules